Log Cabin Republicans

-The Log Cabin Republicans (LCR) is an organization affiliated with the Republican Party which works to educate the LGBT community and Republicans about each other.
+Log Cabin Republicans (LCR) is an organization of LGB members of the Republican Party and straight allies who work to increase inclusion within the party, and to voice Republican values among the LGB community.
+LCR has over 30 chapters from about half of the states and the District of Columbia.

+LCR began in 1977 during opposition to an anti-gay ballot initiative in California, defeated in 1978.
+The organization has endorsed or withheld endorsement of Republican presidential candidates based on perceived agreement on varying issues regarding equality and inclusion.

+Log Cabin Republicans filed a federal lawsuit against the Don't Ask, Don't Tell (DADT) government policy, which went to trial in 2010.
+The presiding judge ruled in favor of LCR in September, finding the policy unconstitutional, though the decision was vacated a year later after DADT was repealed in December 2010.
+LCR officially added transgender rights to its platform in 2015, but dropped it in August 2026, rebranding themselves as an LGB advocacy group.

+LCR has no official position regarding abortion and believes in a strong national defense.
+In the 2020s, several state chapters took positions against transgender rights, which brought criticism from broader advocacy and rights groups.
+Other critics say LCR is too centrist regarding party principles.
+More recent criticism involves LCR's continued support for President Trump after his administrations' actions against certain rights for transgender people.

 History

 Log Cabin Republicans was formed in 1977 in California as a rallying point for Republicans opposed to the Briggs Initiative, which attempted to ban homosexuals from teaching in public schools, and proposed legislation that authorized the firing of those teachers who publicly "supported" homosexuality.

 While mounting his imminent presidential campaign, Ronald Reagan publicly expressed his opposition to the discriminatory policy.
 Reagan's condemnation of the bill—epitomized in a letter sent to a pro-Briggs group, excerpts of which were re-printed in the San Francisco Chronicle in 1978—played an influential role in the eventual defeat of the Briggs Initiative.

 In the midst of this victory, gay conservatives in California created the Log Cabin Republicans.
 The group initially proposed to name themselves Lincoln Club, but found that name was already in use by the Lincoln Club of Orange County, another California Republican organization, so the name Log Cabin Republicans was chosen as an alternative title.
 This designation calls attention to the first Republican president, Abraham Lincoln.
 The Log Cabin Republicans suggest that Lincoln founded the Republican Party on the philosophies of liberty and equality.
 These principles, Log Cabin argues, are consistent with their platform of an inclusive Republican Party.